Critical Dynamics of Spin Boson Model: Introduction

 \section{Introduction}

-The spin-boson model is a generic model for studying the decoherence of quantum two-level systems.
-Recently, it has attracted intense researchers' attention due to rapid progress in the fabrication of nanoscale devices, which have made it possible to study the dynamics of quantum systems strongly interacting with an environment.
-In the spin-boson model, the environment is considered as a bosonic reservoir, the properties of which are characterized by a power law spectral density, $f(\omega)=\alpha\,\omega^s$, where $\alpha$ is a constant parameter.
+The spin-boson model is a ubiquitous model for studying decoherence in quantum two-level systems \cite{RevModPhys.75.715, Nielsen2000}.
+It has recently attracted significant research attention due to rapid progress in the development of nanoscale devices \cite{RevModPhys.73.357,doi:10.1126/science.1231930,Clarke2008}, which enable the study of quantum system dynamics interacting with an environment.